zyf0717/zyf0717.github.io/_posts/2020-05-05-my-first-blogpost.markdown

 categories: jekyll update
 ---

 Hello!
-Since this is my first blog post using Jekyll, I will be trying out Jekyll's built-in support for code snippets.
+Since this is my first blog post using Jekyll, I will be trying out Jekyll's built-in support for code snippets with syntax highlighting for various languages.

 ```python